DecisionTech/odm-dsr-samples/healthcare-medical-base/readme.md

 5. On the Insall Details page, validate the page contents and click Next

 6. On the Review Licenses page, validate the license text, select the "I accept the terms of the license agreement" if you agree, and click Finish

+### Use eGit to import into your Rule Studio workspace
+1. Open the Git Repositories view
+    - Click on Window, Show View, Other...
+    - Find Git Repositories and click Open